brianwatroba/soulbound/README.md

 Non-transferrable ERC1155 Token standard for accomplishments, certifications, and proof of completion.

-Enabling a world where communities can issue and govern their own blue checkmarks.
+Enabling communities to issue and govern their own blue checkmarks.

 ## Access